timvancann/protonysus/README.md

 > ⚠️: **This project is still in development and is not ready for use.**

+> The goal: A music player that can be used to play music, but also to process audio in real-time.
+Meanwhile, it's a meaningful project to learn about audio processing and music player development in Rust / Tauri and frontend development in SvelteKit.

 A tauri app that attempts to be a music player.
 Backend and audio processing is done in Rust, frontend is done in SvelteKit with TailwindCSS.

 ## Running the app